 Using a combination of on staff and outsourced product designers, we design the majority of the products we sell.
-All of our products are branded Ethan Allen.
+All our products are branded Ethan Allen.
 This important facet of our vertically integrated business enables us to control the design specifications and establish consistent levels of quality across the products in our own North American plants.
-We source approximately 25% of the products we sell from third-party suppliers, most of which are located outside the United States, primarily in Asia.
+In addition to our seven U.S. manufacturing facilities, we have an upholstery manufacturing facility in Mexico and a case goods manufacturing facility in Honduras.
+Approximately 75% of the products we sell are manufactured or assembled in these North American facilities.
+We selectively outsource the remaining 25%, mostly from Asia.
 We carefully select our sourcing partners and require them to provide products according to our specifications and quality standards.
 We believe that strategic investments in our manufacturing facilities balanced with outsourcing from foreign and domestic suppliers will accommodate significant future sales growth and allow us to maintain an appropriate degree of control over cost, quality and service to our customers.